ccdmb/catastrophy/README.md

 CATAStrophy takes HMMER3 files from searches against the [dbCAN](http://bcb.unl.edu/dbCAN2/) CAZyme database as input and returns a pseudo-probabilities called the relative centroid distance (RCD) of trophic class memberships for each file.

-To "train" this models, we performed principal component analysis (PCA) on the frequencies of CAZymes for a set of curated proteomes with literature support for their trophic lifestyles.
+To train these models, we performed principal component analysis (PCA) on the frequencies of CAZymes for a set of curated proteomes with literature support for their trophic lifestyles.
 For each class in our classification system, we find the center/geometric mean of the class in the first 16 principal components.

 New proteomes are classified by transforming the CAZyme frequencies using the same PCA loadings as in the training set.